na-na-hi/renget/archive/vffr2.md

 *Spina Astrea* (SpA)				/ Limited (partial upgrade available from Elysian Realm) &nbsp;&nbsp;&nbsp;&nbsp;The "generous" second S-rank of patch 5.5 - only has AKA as an abyss boss rn.
 Crystal sink &nbsp;&nbsp;&nbsp;&nbsp;unless you don't have HoF+Mobius, and probably will be spending event bait into the future &nbsp;&nbsp;&nbsp;&nbsp;for rank up chips.
+If you're a newfag, you should probably skip her for HoFi - even at SS-rank &nbsp;&nbsp;&nbsp;&nbsp;she feels a little too close to S-rank HoFi to recommend.
 Rita Rossweisse pleases old men for B-chips.
 &nbsp;
 #####Seele
 **A-valks**